PrestaShop/prestashop.github.io/news/_posts/2015-07-07-advanced-eu-compliance.markdown

 	*  order-payment-advanced.tpl
 	*  shopping-cart-advanced.tpl

-- This module introduces some new hooks that can be reused outside of the AdvancedEUCompliance context, such as:
+- This module also introduces some new hooks that can be reused outside of the AdvancedEUCompliance context, such as:

 	* `overrideTOSDisplay`: Enables you to change the content of the Terms and Conditions box.
-	* `actionEmailAdd**Before**/**After**Content`: Enables you to insert some extra content to mails.
+	* `actionEmailAdd**Before**/**After**Content`: Enables you to insert some extra content to emails.
 	* `display**Before**/**After**ShoppingCartBlock`: Enables you to add extra content before/after the shopping cart (in the order process).
 	* `displayCartTotalPriceLabel`: Enables you to add extra content in the Cart on each product line.
 	* `advancedPaymentOptions`: This is a proxy for payment modules.
 It makes these modules work through a unique and consistent process.